Project Term: 24 months; Ended 2018

 Grant Amount: $50,000

-This project will revive the Needle Exchange Program that operated on the Fort Peck Reservation from the summer of 2009 to January 2012.
+This project revived the Needle Exchange Program that operated on the Fort Peck Reservation from the summer of 2009 to January 2012 and expanded it to provide injection drug users with clean needles, education, sharps containers for safe disposal of needles, and referrals to addictions counseling if needed.
 As one of the first and only needle exchange programs operated in a rural reservation in the US, Fort Peck’s employed a unique and successful protocol.
-This program will be reinstated and expanded to provide injection drug users with clean needles, education, sharps containers for safe disposal of needles, and referrals to addictions counseling if needed.
-The main objective of this intervention will be to reduce transmission of blood-borne illnesses such as hepatitis C and HIV.
+The project’s main goal is to reduce the transmission of blood-borne illnesses such as hepatitis C and HIV.
+This program successfully now serves more than 200 clients on the Fort Peck Reservation and will be sustained indefinitely through a HRSA grant.